 - Special Service: As often as recommended by a qualified inspector

-Prior to awarding the contract for an inspection/maintenance plan you should keep several things in mind:
+Before awarding the contract for an inspection/maintenance plan, you should keep several things in mind:

 - Does the supplier have a good reputation within the industry?

-- Are they willing to make adjustments as they go along, and are the willing to accommodate your scheduling needs?
+- Are they willing to make adjustments as they go along, and are they willing to accommodate your scheduling needs?